 S318 Site Ref.
-N Site size (gross site area, ha) Housing Proposed land use 57 Site capacity The site is available on a score of 300 of total availability maximum score of 450; The site is suitable on a score of 290 of total suitability SHLAA conclusions 16 Is the site suitable, available and achievable for the development proposed?
+N Site size (gross site area, ha) Housing Proposed land use 57 Site The site is available on a score of 300 of total availability maximum score of 450; The site is suitable on a score of 290 of total suitability SHLAA conclusions 17 Is the site suitable, available and achievable for the development proposed?
 What is the justification for this conclusion?
-Z o Z O Decision Refused Decision Issued Date Tue 12 Sep 2017 Appeal Dismissed (Ref.
+Z o How can the Neighbour Neighbour Has the site been excluded or assessed as unsuitable due to size?
+E.g. too small or too large? o Decision Refused Decision Issued Date Tue 12 Sep 2017 Appeal Dismissed (Ref.
 No: 18/00078/REF) These decisions need to be considered with the SHLAA findings.
 Neighbourhood Planning Site Assessment?
-Has the site Does more recent or additional information excluded or now exist which could sassessed change the SHLAA reasonable and as findings? unsuitable due to size?
+Has the site Does more recent or additional information excluded or now exist which could assessed change the SHLAA conclus as findings? unsuitable due to size?
 E.g. too small or too large?
 Yes Although the site has been assessed as of 'low landscape value' in the Falmouth and Penryn Housing Evidence Report (May 2017) (see mapped extract in Assessment?
 Are there any concerns that the SHLAA conclusion is reasonable and defensible?
 No Development of the site site or part of the site would encroach into open countryside resulting in increased coalescence with Penryn.
 The site is undulating and visible from Penryn, whereby development of the site buffer to mitigate impacts from proposed housing on the western part of the site.
 Are the SHLAA conclusions reasonable to be carried forward to the Neighbourhood Plan Site Assessment?
 If not, how would the conclusions change for the Neighbourhood Plan Site Assessment?
 The site is not suitable for proposed development due to potential for increased coalescence between Penryn and Mabe Burnthouse.
 In line with Local Neighbourhood Plan Site Assessment conclusion.
 (What is the justification for this judgement?)

 Site Ref.
-Site size (gross site area, ha) Proposed land use Site maximum score of 480; The site has a deliverability viability score of 180 of 450; Overall score of 770 out of maximum score of 1838; Site categorised as potentially suitable for Phase 2 delivery from 2020/21 to 2024/25.
-SHLAA conclusions 16 Is the site suitable, available and achievable for the development proposed?
+Site size (gross site area, ha) Proposed land use Site capacity maximum score of 480; The site has a deliverability viability score of 180 of 450; Overall score of 770 out of maximum score of 1838; Site categorised as potentially suitable for Phase 2 delivery from 2020/21 to 2024/25.
+SHLAA conclusions 17 Is the site suitable, available and achievable for the development proposed?
 What is the justification for this conclusion?
-How can t Neighbour Neighbour Neighbour Has the site been excluded or assessed as unsuitable due to size?
+How can t Neighbour Neighbour Has the site been excluded or assessed as unsuitable due to size?
 E.g. too small or too large?
 Neighbourhood Planning Site Assessment?
 Neighbourhood Planning Site Assessment?
-Has the site Does more recent or additional information concerns that the excluded or now exist which could sassessed change the SHLAA conclus as findings? unsuitable due to size?
+Has the site Does more recent or additional information concerns that the excluded or now exist which could sassessed change the SHLAA conclusions as findings? unsuitable due to size?
 E.g. too small or too large?
 Appendix A), development of the site would lead to increased coalescence between Penryn and Mabe Burnthouse.
 Assessment?
+Assessment?
 Are there any concerns that the SHLAA conclusion is reasonable and defensible? would result in the merging of Mabe Burnthouse and Penryn at Kenrick Road (and Kenrick Industrial Estate).
 Are the SHLAA conclusions reasonable to be carried forward to the Neighbourhood Plan Site Assessment?
 If not, how would the conclusions change for the Neighbourhood Plan Site Assessment?
-Plan Policy 3 proposals should consider the significance or importance that large gaps can make to the setting of settlements and ensure that this would not be diminished.
+Plan Policy 3 proposals should consider the significance or importance that large gaps can make to the settling of settlements and ensure that this would not be diminished.
 Neighbourhood Plan Site Assessment conclusion.
 (What is the justification for this judgement?)